marczz/mzlinux_pages/markup/ps_pdf_djvu.md

         is a tutorial by Michael Goerz to use a combination of _pdfpages_, _hyperref_, and _bookmark_ to add an outline to an existing pdf file.

+-   <a name="pdfsak"></a>[pdfSAK](https://pdfsak.readthedocs.io/) (MIT License)
+    previously named _pdftools_ is an utility using LaTeX.
+    It allows to Merge PDF files, N-up pages, trim pages, extract pages, rotate pages, swap pages, delete pages, create handouts, add text (like page numbers), Remove owner protection which forbid to print/annotate document from PDF files, remove metadata from PDF file, simulate Adobe Acrobat clearscan.

+    It requires a distribution of LaTeX like  TexLive or MikTex with the packages: pdfpages, lastpage, grffile, forloop, fancyhdr textpos, changepage.

+    The functionalities of pdfsak are similar to those of
+    {{< iref "#pdfjam""pdfjm" >}} which also uses LaTeX.

 -   [PdfParser](https://github.com/smalot/pdfparser)
     is a standalone PHP library that provides various tools to extract